 When it comes to brands, we like to stay ahead of new programs and how they can be used to enhance our process for clients.
 Canva certainly piqued our interest.
-Take a read to find out how you can use Canva to manage your brand.
+Take a read to find out How we are using Canva to manage brands with our clients.

 What is Canva?

-Canva is a drag and drop program which allows you to create graphics for your brand from anywhere.
+Canva is a simple drag and drop design application that allows you to create graphics for your brand for a wide range of applications, including social media, digital and print.

 Read more: 5 great examples of motion in branding